ethereumclassic/ethereumclassic.github.io/content/why-classic/code-is-law/index.en.md

 Upon reflection, it becomes apparent that _Code is Law_ is really the _only_ way that Smart Contracts can be fairly or usefully intepreted.
 If a blockchain does not uphold _Code is Law_, then then outcome of transactions is not goverened by individual choice via contract code, but ultimately by "governance" from the legacy system, including all the drawbacks that the introduction of a blockchain was meant to alleviate.

-For those that want to "Build Unstoppable Applications", the obvious truth is that _Code is Law_ is the very thing that makes blockchains valuable; it is why they exist.
-Without _Code is Law_, why bother with a blockchain at all?
+For those that want to "Build _Unstoppable_ Applications", the obvious truth is that _Code is Law_ is the very thing that makes blockchains valuable; it is why they exist.
+Without _Code is Law_, there are much more efficient ways to "Build _Stoppable_ Applications" (like Amazon Web Services), so why bother with a blockchain at all?

 ## Not without a Fight